zenofund/DriversOnDemand/ONESIGNAL_SETUP.md

 1. Log in to OneSignal dashboard
 2. Click "New App/Website"
-3. Enter app name: "Drivers On Demand"
+3. Enter app name: "Draba"
 4. Select "Web Push" as the platform

 ## Step 2: Configure Web Push